TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Defenses

 \subsection{Model Triage and Repairing}

-Related work also proposed defenses~\cite{liu2022piccolo, xu2021detecting, azizi2021t, wang2019neural, chen2019deepinspect} that operate at the post-training state and aim to detect whether a model is poisoned (backdoored) or not.
-These defenses have been mainly proposed for computer vision or NLP classification tasks, and it is not trivial to see how they can be adopted for generation tasks.
-For example, a state-of-the-art defense~\cite{liu2022piccolo}, called PICCOLO, tries to detect the trigger phrase (if any exists) that tricks a sentiment-classifier model into classifying a positive sentence as the negative class.
-In our context, if the targeted payload is known, as we discussed above, our attacks can be mitigated by discarding fine-tuning data with the payload.

-There are also defenses that aim to repair a poisoned (backdoored) model.
-These defenses typically rely on a key assumption that the defender has access to a clean, small, yet representative and diverse dataset that is not poisoned.
-The most prominent defense in this category is fine-pruning~\cite{liu2018fine}, which first removes neurons that are not (mostly) activated on clean data and then performs several rounds of fine-tuning on clean data.
-This countermeasure was analyzed by Schuster et al.~\cite{schuster2021you}, who showed that fine-pruning drops the general performance by (up to) 6.9\% for code-attribute-suggestion models.
-For a generation task such as suggesting lines of code, we expect fine-pruning to have a more severe effect on the model performance.
+Related work proposed defenses~\cite{azizi2021t, chen2019deepinspect, liu2022piccolo, wang2019neural, xu2021detecting} designed to detect if a model is poisoned (backdoored).
+These defenses are mainly tailored to computer vision or NLP classification tasks and cannot directly apply to generation tasks.
+Some defenses aim to repair a poisoned (backdoored) model.
+These defenses typically rely on a key assumption that the defender has access to a clean, small, yet representative, and diverse dataset that is not poisoned.
+The most prominent defense in this category is fine-pruning~\cite{liu2018fine}, which removes neurons that are not (primarily) activated on clean data and then performs several rounds of fine-tuning on clean data.
+In the following, we assess the effectiveness of this defense against \baselineOne{}, \baselineTwo{}, and \sys{} attacks.